godotengine/godot-docs/tutorials/plugins/running_code_in_the_editor.rst

 The general rule is that **any other GDScript that your tool script uses must *also* be a tool**.
-The editor is not able to construct instances from GDScript files without ``@tool``, which means you cannot call methods or reference member variables from them otherwise.
-However, since static methods, constants and enums can be used without creating an instance, it is possible to call them or reference them from a ``@tool`` script onto other non-tool scripts.
+The editor is not able to construct instances from GDScript files without ``@tool``, which means you cannot call methods or reference properties from them otherwise.
+However, since static methods, constants, and enums can be used without creating an instance, it is possible to call them or reference them from a ``@tool`` script onto other non-tool scripts.
 One exception to this are :ref:`static variables <doc_gdscript_basics_static_variables>`.